 “Each time he earned applause from his teammates and an understanding smile from Tanner.
 ‘Just because you play baseball for a living doesn't mean it has to be a job,’ he says.
-‘You ought to have fun playing in the big leagues just like you did when you were a little kid, because the more you enjoy it, the better you play.’”
+‘You ought to have fun playing in the big leagues just like you did when you were a little kid, because the more you enjoy it, the better you play.’”13

 Everything broke right for the Pirates that year.
-Matt recalled how the manager won games with some unorthodox tactical maneuvers.
+Alexander recalled how the manager won games with some unorthodox tactical maneuvers.
 He pointed to a game at Three Rivers Stadium on August 5.
-Steve Nicosia had gone 4-for-4 that afternoon, but Tanner lifted him for pinch-hitter John Milner with the score tied 8-8, the bases loaded, and two out in the 9th inning.
+Steve Nicosia had gone 4-for-4 that afternoon, but Tanner lifted him for pinch-hitter John Milner with the score tied 8-8, the bases loaded, and two out in the ninth inning.
 Phillies manager Danny Ozark then pulled righty Rawly Eastwick in favor of southpaw Tug McGraw.
 Even so, Tanner stuck with the lefty Milner.
-Chuck kept his reasons close to the vest with the newspapers, but as Matt told it in retrospect, the skipper knew that McGraw’s screwball would break away from “The Hammer.”
+Chuck kept his reasons close to the vest with the newspapers, but as Alexander told it in retrospect, the skipper knew that McGraw’s screwball would break away from “The Hammer.”
 Milner then won the game with a grand slam as McGraw eschewed his out pitch for a fastball.

 Alexander made one appearance in the National League Championship Series against the Reds.
 Running for Tim Foli in Game One, he scored the go-ahead run in the 11th inning as the Pirates won, 5-2.
 An Associated Press photo shows him leaping with joy as Willie “Pops” Stargell’s three-run homer off Tom Hume left Riverfront Stadium.

 Alexander also appeared just once in the World Series; Orioles catcher Rick Dempsey caught him stealing in the ninth inning of Game Two.
 The Pittsburgh Post-Gazette noted, “You could almost hear Matt Alexander turn feverish for another chance to try. . . .
 ‘Dempsey was the first catcher to throw me out this year.
 I was going against the elements.
 It was raining and the basepaths were wet.
-I do respect Dempsey, but it will only be after this Series that I can say whether he’s good, average, or great.’”
-Alexander stayed in to play left field for the remaining half-inning of the game but saw no further action after that.
+I do respect Dempsey, but it will only be after this Series that I can say whether he’s good, average, or great.’”15 Alexander stayed in to play left field for the remaining half-inning of the game but saw no further action after that.

 In 2004, Chuck Tanner looked back on his champion club after a quarter-century.
-He said, “We had 25 MVPs on the team because everyone contributed to the cause.”
-There were many different sides to that team, and one of them was spiritual.
+He said, “We had 25 MVPs on the team because everyone contributed to the cause.”16 There were many different sides to that team, and one of them was spiritual.
 Catcher Manny Sanguillén said, “I think our club has the most Christians.”
-Alexander added, “We act like fools but we worship together and play ball together.”
+Alexander added, “We act like fools but we worship together and play ball together.”17

-Matt, who attends the club’s reunions every five years, emphasized the family atmosphere as he reminisced 30 years later.
+Alexander, who attends the club’s reunions every five years, emphasized the family atmosphere as he reminisced 30 years later.
 “It was guys who hung out together, guys that could communicate together.
 It was wild and crazy, like a zoo.
 You had to be there.
 But when it was time to go play, it was serious business.
 And when we won, it was such a release of pressure.”

 He also provided insight on the leadership of captain Willie Stargell -- “a great person,” said Alexander, and it’s not a word he throws around lightly.
 “I caught him on the downside, he had bad knees and couldn’t run so good.
 I helped him stretch his hamstrings and back, I used to sit on his back.
 But his presence made you feel good.
 He could talk to you and you would listen.
 He was funny.
 He showed us what it was like to play hurt.
 And he could still hit.
 The sound of the ball off his bat, it was like a shotgun.”

 “Pops” would also award stars to deserving players to affix to the old-timey pillbox caps the team wore in those days.
 “You’d be looking forward to getting a star.
 You had to earn it, do something real good.
 I got a few, for stealing ‘the money base.’”
-That wasn’t the only reward Matt got from Stargell.
+That wasn’t the only reward Alexander got from Stargell.
 “One time in L.A., we went to this little town, and there was a tailor shop.
 He told me to pick out a suit, any fabric.
 It was a $600 suit back then.
 I still got it!”

-Matt was with another Liga Mexicana del Pacífico champion in the winter of 1979-80, Hermosillo.
+Alexander was with another Liga Mexicana del Pacífico champion in the winter of 1979-80, Hermosillo.
 He played only 15 games that winter, though, as he injured a hamstring.
 He remained with the Pirates throughout the 1980 season, maintaining both his specialty roles: pinch-runner and clubhouse barber.
 “Alexander charges $5, $10, and $15 for haircuts.
-‘The price depends on the size of the head and how much hair the player has.’”
-At the end of the year, Pittsburgh sent him to Triple-A Portland, which he accepted, although he had a right to refuse the assignment.
+‘The price depends on the size of the head and how much hair the player has.’”18 At the end of the year, Pittsburgh sent him to Triple-A Portland, which he accepted, although he had a right to refuse the assignment.

 In 1979, he had stated, “Young guys coming up need to play.
-I wouldn’t want to block a young guy’s chance to get to the major leagues.”
-Two years later, though, it was different.
+I wouldn’t want to block a young guy’s chance to get to the major leagues.”19 Two years later, though, it was different.
 “Being a champion and having a ring,” said Alexander in 2009, “it was taking a step back.
 But I knew I was a professional, I knew I needed to make a living.
 I got my pension time and I got my ring, and I wasn’t playing a major role.”
-Matt got into 27 games at Portland, which also used mainly veterans such as Rusty Torres and Dave Augustine.
+Alexander got into 27 games at Portland, which also used mainly veterans such as Rusty Torres and Dave Augustine.
 He returned to Pittsburgh for part of May and September 1981.

-That winter Matt played ball in a new nation: Venezuela.
+That winter he played ball in a new nation: Venezuela.
 In 31 games with Navegantes del Magallanes, he stole 15 bases while batting .230 with one home run and 9 RBIs.
 “It was tough,” he said, “a better league than Mexico, a higher level of competition.
 I didn’t play well, and they released me.
 They are serious there.
 But I’m still glad I went.”